jahnavikonatala21/iDetect/README.md

 <br>

-**Note: This is the private, internal repository for team collaboration.
-The public-facing showcase can be found [here](https://github.com/jahnavikonatala21/iDetect).**
+**Note: This is the public-facing showcase .if you need code access you can approach out team (Details provided at our team section)can be found [here](https://github.com/jahnavikonatala21/iDetect-Source).**

 ---